solana-foundation/developer-content/content/guides/games/nfts-in-games.md

 Furthermore NFTs can be representing land, houses, achievements or even characters in a game.
 The possibilities are endless.

-## Using Solana Game shift to create NFTs
+## Using Solana GameShift to create NFTs

-Solana game shift is a gaming API maintained by [Solana Labs](https://solanalabs.com/) which lets you easily create NFTs and other assets for your game.
-Game Shift offers these features:
+Solana GameShift is a gaming API maintained by
+[Solana Labs](https://solanalabs.com/) which lets you easily create NFTs and other assets for your game.
+GameShift offers these features:

 - A simple API to create NFTs
 - Buying assets via USD onramp
 - In game market place
-- Updating meta data of NFTs
+- Updating metadata of NFTs

 - [Docs](https://docs.gameshift.dev/)
 - [Example Game Live](https://solplay.de/cubeshift)